maxime-bouton/cards/README.md

 - Only pull-requests compatible with the [`pixi`](https://pixi.sh/latest/) Python package manager will be considered.

-- Clone the project and create a development environment using the command below.
+- Clone the project and create a development environment using the commands below.

 ```bash
 pixi self-update